 If you have been diagnosed with heart disease or have had recent cardiac surgery, you may be feeling weak, anxious, perhaps even depressed.
 Certainly cardiac challenges can deeply affect your enjoyment of life.

-Fortunately, research and anecdotal evidence show that tai chi helps people improve their heart health, better manage heart disease, recover from cardiac surgery and live fuller lives.
-With Taoist Tai Chi® practice many people have found they increase energy, reduce stress and anxiety and dramatically improve their mood.
+Fortunately, research and anecdotal evidence show that Tai Chi helps people improve their heart health, better manage heart disease, recover from cardiac surgery and live fuller lives.
+With Taoist Tai Chi® practice, many people have found they increase energy, reduce stress and anxiety, and dramatically improve their mood.
 As well, the physical movements improve cardiovascular and muscular strength and circulation, reducing the risk of developing heart problems and minimizing problems that may occur.
 Training in these arts gives people a way to maintain healthy heart function.

 People practising Taoist Tai Chi® arts also find they have better balance and flexibility, and a feeling of lightness and well-being.

-One Person’s Story of Recovering from Cardiac Surgery
+Stories of Recovery from Cardiac Surgery

 What are practitioners recovering from cardiac challenges saying about Taoist Tai Chi® arts?